 Sales orders only - The user can create a purchase order for certain stock items, when they entered on purchase orders.

 This places a Generate PO button on the order.
 If this isn't set, then these purchase orders must be created using the Generate Orders option in POP.

 Set a default warehouse

-- Choose a warehouse for the different types of orders and invoices
+- Choose a default warehouse for the user when they enter different types of orders and invoices.

 This sets the warehouse in the By default supply from box when the user enters orders and invoices, and the warehouse in the By default return to box when the user enters returns and credit notes.

-Use this if you want the warehouse to be automatically selected for that user, so they choose stock items from a particular warehouse first.
-Just leave blank where you don't want to set a default, so that user must select the warehouse.
+Set a default warehouse if you want the warehouse to be automatically selected for that user, so they choose stock items from a particular warehouse first.
+Just leave this blank if you don't want to set a default, so that user must select the warehouse.